 In addition, we believe taking a sustainable investment view is more likely to create and preserve long term investment capital.
 Taken together, our purpose, vision and investment beliefs form the basis for our Responsible Investment Exclusions Policy.

-Consistent with our purpose, vision and investment beliefs, we may exclude investments in companies that do substantial and irreparable harm to society or the environment, provided it does not materially worsen the diversification or robustness of the total portfolio, and can be effectively managed.
+Consistent with our purpose, investment beliefs and fiduciary responsibility we aim to exclude investments in companies that are known to do substantial and irreparable harm to society or the environment.

 In determining whether to exclude any investment on this basis we would consider: